KDE/documentation-docs-kdenlive-org/source/quickstart.rst

 Make sure the last keyframe is selected in the Properties list.
 Then you are ready to flood the piano with a deep blue.

-Moving the timeline cursor to the beginning of the project and playing it (with :kbd:`Space`, or the :menuselection:`Play` button in the :menuselection:`Project Monitor`), the piano should now change the colour as desired.
+Moving the timeline cursor to the beginning of the project and playing it (with :kbd:`Space`, or the :guilabel:`Play` button in the :menuselection:`Project Monitor`), the piano should now change the colour as desired.

 Keyframing was the hardest part of this tutorial.
 If you managed to do it, you will master **Kdenlive** easily!